Image: Oscar Thomas | ©

 The toolkit is for tuna and swordfish fishing vessels using longlines.
 It is designed for fisheries in any ocean and for vessels approximately 24 meters or longer.

-The toolkit includes information about ways of verifying if seabird-safe practices are being used on vessels.
-Only verification methods that are independent are included to add trust and confidence to the results.
+The toolkit includes information about ways to monitor if seabird-safe practices are being used on vessels.
+Only monitoring methods that are independent are included to add trust and confidence to the results.